MicrosoftDocs/win32/desktop-src/DirectShow/vmr-windowless-mode.md

 ---
-Description: VMR Windowless Mode ms.assetid: '0dc871d2-79c4-4bf8-96ef-13c4d1ab4497'
+Description: VMR Windowless Mode ms.assetid: 0dc871d2-79c4-4bf8-96ef-13c4d1ab4497
 title: VMR Windowless Mode
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # VMR Windowless Mode

 Windowless mode is the preferred way for applications to render video inside an application window.
-In windowless mode, the Video Mixing Renderer does not load its Window Manager component, and therefore does not support the [**IBasicVideo**](ibasicvideo.md) or [**IVideoWindow**](ivideowindow.md) interfaces.
+In windowless mode, the Video Mixing Renderer does not load its Window Manager component, and therefore does not support the [**IBasicVideo**](/windows/win32/Control/nn-control-ibasicvideo?branch=master) or [**IVideoWindow**](/windows/win32/Control/nn-control-ivideowindow?branch=master) interfaces.
 Instead, the application provides the playback window and sets a destination rectangle in the client area for the VMR to draw the video.
 The VMR uses a DirectDraw clipper object to ensure that the video is clipped to the application's window and does not appear on any other windows.
 The VMR does not subclass the application's window or install any system/process hooks.

 In windowless mode, the sequence of events during connection and transition to the run state is as follows: